-- Postgraduate Diploma in Psychodynamic Theory and Practice, Distinction (Uni of Roehampton)
+- Postgraduate Diploma in Psychodynamic Theory and Practice, Distinction (University of Roehampton, 2016)

-I am a registered member of the British Psychoanalytic Council (BPC) and The Foundation for Psychotherapy and Counselling (FPC; graduate body of WPF Therapy).
-I am also a registered member of the British Association for Counselling and Psychotherapy (MBACP).
+I am a registered member of the British Psychoanalytic Council (BPC reg.
+21288), The Foundation for Psychotherapy and Counselling (FPC; graduate body of WPF Therapy) and the UK Council for Psychotherapy (UKCP reg.
+2011169315).

 Accredited register membership